ritez-0x53/capstone_bookmyshow-backend/README.md

 - **Render** - Deployment platform for backend services

 ## Features
-- API for fetching event details
+- API for fetching booked shows and for booking shows as well
-- User authentication and ticket booking functionality
-- RESTful endpoints to manage CRUD operations for events and bookings
+- RESTful endpoints to manage CRUD operations for bookings
 - Error handling and data validation for secure and efficient processing

 ## Setup and Installation